 Eligibility to Petition for Reconsideration is limited to Proposed Decisions.
 A Petition for Reconsideration is the first step available to a party in contesting a final order.
-This process is governed by Government Code Section 11521.
 The Board may order Reconsideration of all or part of the case on its own motion or on Petition of any party.